 Andy Warhol (1928-1987) is arguably the most influential artist of the last half of the 20th century, in large part because his flat images communicate so effectively.
 There are no details, no individual brushwork, to get hung up on.
 Warhol exploits the simultaneously empty and mysterious icons of pop culture and reproduces existing images – from Campbell’s soup cans to Jackie Kennedy, Chairman Mao and Coca-Cola bottles.
 The artistic execution provides no insight into the artist’s interiority.
 They are about the world outside the pictures.

 Catherine Opie (born 1961) is known as the voice of subcultures.
 Born in Los Angeles, she has made the city her base for years.
-The 50 photographs on show here were shot in the Beverly Hills home of Hollywood icon Elizabeth Taylor (1932-2011).
+The 50 photographs that were on show here were shot in the Beverly Hills home of Hollywood icon Elizabeth Taylor (1932-2011).
 Whether a star like Taylor is really part of a subculture is open to discussion.
 But her world is certainly on the periphery of most people’s understanding of homeliness.
 Taylor died during the making of the series.
 Her implicit presence changed, and the work now appears as a monument to a life.
 Amid the glitzy fashion-magazine surfaces, Opie lovingly allows the private and the vulnerable human being to emerge.

 Cindy Sherman (born 1954) presents us with a variety of female figures that are all, technically, representations of herself.
 But not as self-portraits or disguised as famous female figures.
 Instead, Sherman activates a number of role models that we seem recognize even though we have not actually seen them before.
 A sort of modern-world icons waiting for someone to take them on.
 Sherman has been hugely important as a female critic of a male-dominated art, film and media world.
 With great irony and melancholy, she challenges and explores the male gaze on women – and the world.